 Interview with the GEO PREA Coordinator indicated the data is aggregated and an annual report prepared and compared to prior year reports, thus assisting in identifying problem areas, and taking corrective actions.
-The auditor reviewed the GEO Group Annual PREA Report for 2019, 2018 and 2017.
+The auditor reviewed the GEO Group Annual PREA Report for 2020, 2019 and 2018.
 GEO does not contract with other facilities for the confinement of inmates.

-Based on the review of policies, annual report, documentation, interview and analysis, the facility demonstrated compliance with all provisions of this standard.
+Based upon the review and analysis of all the available evidence, the auditor has determined that the agency is compliant with all provisions of this standard.